Manishearth/manishearth.github.io/source/_posts/2015-05-03-where-rust-really-shines.markdown

 still need to muck around a large codebase).
 And then I would have to somehow make sure that nobody tries to mutate it in the future.
 This is a task which I would not even consider trying in C++.

 However, I had another option here, because this was Rust.
-However, in Rust I can store a reference to the contents of the vector without fear of invalidation, since the compiler will prevent me from using the vector in a way that could cause unsafety.
+In Rust I can store a reference to the contents of the vector without fear of invalidation, since the compiler will prevent me from using the vector in a way that could cause unsafety.
 Such a reference is known as a [slice](http://doc.rust-lang.org/std/primitive.slice.html).